Archival materials and preservation copies

 Register as a Researcher

-Before using archival records or preservation copies of books, it is necessary for clients to register as a researcher and be issued with a Researcher's Ticket.
+Before using archival records or preservation copies of books, it is necessary for clients to register as a researcher and be issued with a Researcher's Library card.
 Clients can do this by completing a registration form at the Enquiries Desk in the Battye Library or State Records Office Search Room.
 There is no charge for registration, but appropriate identification - such as a driver's licence or a passport - needs to be provided.
 As part of the registration process, researchers must also sign an agreement to abide by the "Conditions for the Use Archival Records".
 A Researcher's Ticket is valid for 5 years and must be produced each time records are requested.

 Students up to and including Year 12 are not permitted to use original archival material or preservation copies of books unless accompanied by an adult.

 Conditions for the Use of Archival Records and Preservation Copies of Books

 The following conditions apply to all clients who wish to access archival records:

 - A current researcher's ticket or slip must be issued to a researcher before access to archival material will be granted.

 - The ticket will be issued to researchers on their first visit to the Researchers Room and is valid for one year from date of issue.
 It is not transferable, and must be shown to staff each time records are received.